 As a graduate student, you are required to complete the equivalent of GSU's undergraduate CDIS curriculum.
 If you have any deficiencies, those courses will become part of your graduate degree requirements.
-The undergraduate level courses must be completed during the first year (preferably within the first or second semester) in the program in order to proceed from probationary to candidacy status.
+The undergraduate level courses (i.e., "leveling" courses) must be completed during the first year (preferably within the first or second semester) in the program in order to proceed from probationary to candidacy status.